simplyequipped/pyjs8call/README.md

 1. Install applications

-    Install JS8Call.
+    a.
+Install JS8Call

+    See the [JS8Call downloads](http://files.js8call.com/latest.html) page for OS-specific packages as well as source files.
+If you are compiling from source for Linux be sure to read the INSTALL file at the top level of the JS8Call repo.

     On Raspberry Pi OS:
     ```
     wget http://files.js8call.com/2.2.0/js8call_2.2.0_armhf.deb
     sudo dpkg -i js8call_2.2.0_armhf.deb
     ```

-    See the [JS8Call downloads](http://files.js8call.com/latest.html) page for OS-specific packages as well as source files.
-If you are compiling from source for Linux be sure to read the INSTALL file at the top level of the JS8Call repo.

-    &nbsp;

     **NOTE:** When installing JS8Call on Windows be sure to select the option to add JS8Call to the PATH variable during the installation process.
 This will allow *pyjs8call* to locate the JS8Call executable.